data2intelligence/SpaCET/README.md

 cancer cell abundance by integrating a gene pattern dictionary of common malignancies.
-SpaCE then uses a constrained regression model to calibrate local tissue densities and determine stromal and immune cell lineage hierarchies.
+SpaCE then uses a constrained regression model to calibrate local tissue densities and determine stromal and immune cell lineage fraction.
 Further, SpaCE can reveal putative cell-cell interactions in the tumor microenvironment.
-What’s more, although SpaCE does not require an input cell reference profile to process tumor ST data, SpaCE can still accept a matched scRNA-seq data as customized reference to carry out cell type deconvolution.
+What’s more, although SpaCE does not require any input cell reference profile to process tumor ST data, SpaCE can still accept a matched scRNA-seq data as customized references to carry out cell type deconvolution.

 <img src="man/figures/workflow.png" width="100%" />